 I am Jay Michaels.
-Thank you for visiting my new website.
+Thank you for visiting my website.
 I have almost 10 years of experience writing journalistic clips, features and enterprise stories, a career move that began after several years of working as a social worker.

 You ask, “Journalism and social work?
 How does that work?”
 I get this question often.
 However, any good journalist knows that a story has to evoke emotion.
 Regardless of whether it’s overwhelming happiness or complete anger, your clips and stories can’t just sit on a page.
 Otherwise, they’re boring.